Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 33 active stops operating within Willagee.
-These are served by buses on three routes, offering a total of 496 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically living 159 meters from the nearest stop.
-Most residents commute outward, primarily using cars (83%), while 8% use trains.
-Vehicle ownership averages 1.3 per dwelling, below the regional average.
-According to the 2021 Census, 8.3% of residents work from home, which may reflect COVID-19 conditions.
+Public transport analysis shows 33 active transport stops in Willagee, comprising a mix of buses.
+These stops are served by 3 separate routes, which combine to support 496 weekly passenger trips.
+Transport accessibility is classified as excellent, with residents generally living 159 meters from the nearest stop.
+As a mostly residential area, most residents travel outwards to work, with cars remaining the dominant transport mode at 83% and trains accounting for 8%.
+Vehicle ownership averages 1.3 per dwelling, which is below the regional average.
+A relatively low 8.3% of residents work from home (2021 Census; potentially reflecting COVID-19 conditions).

-Service frequency averages 70 trips per day across all routes, equating to approximately 15 weekly trips per stop.
+Service frequency averages 70 trips per day across all routes, which corresponds to approximately 15 weekly trips per transport stop.

 Frequently Asked Questions - Transport